(Last revised and updated: June 24, 2022)

 This website contains links to other sites that are not operated by the Company.
 Please be aware that the Company is not responsible for, and in no way endorses, the privacy practices or content of such other sites.
 The owners of such other sites are responsible for them.
 We encourage our users to be aware when they leave our website and to read the privacy statements of each and every website that collects personal information.
 This Policy applies solely to information collected by this website and our products or services.

-Volt Active Data complies with the EU-US Privacy Shield Framework and the Swiss-US Privacy Shield Framework as set forth by the US Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Economic Area, Switzerland, or the United Kingdom to the United States (“Transfer Data”).
-Volt Active Data has certified that it adheres to the Privacy Shield principles of Notice, Choice, Accountability for Onward Transfer, Security, Data Integrity and Purpose Limitation, Access, and Recourse, Enforcement and Liability.
+Volt complies with the EU-US Privacy Shield Framework and the Swiss-US Privacy Shield Framework as set forth by the US Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Economic Area, Switzerland, or the United Kingdom to the United States (“Transfer Data”).
+Volt has certified that it adheres to the Privacy Shield principles of Notice, Choice, Accountability for Onward Transfer, Security, Data Integrity and Purpose Limitation, Access, and Recourse, Enforcement and Liability.
 If there is any conflict between the policies in this Policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
 To learn more about the Privacy Shield program, and to view our certification, please visit https://www.privacyshield.gov/.
 The Privacy Shield List is available at https://www.privacyshield.gov/list.
+Although Volt remains self-certified to the Privacy Shield, Volt no longer relies on the Privacy Shield as its data transfer mechanism.
+Please review this Policy for additional details regarding Volt’s participation in the Privacy Shield as well as additional information regarding transfers of personal information.

-Notwithstanding any other provision of this Policy, and for the avoidance of doubt, with respect to Transfer Data processed by Volt Active Data solely on behalf of a third-party controller (“Processed Transfer Data”), the provisions of this Policy specific to Transfer Data continue to apply in accordance with the EU-U.S. Privacy Shield Framework, but may be limited to working with the respective controller, given our role as a processor.
-As used in this Policy, “processor” and “controller” have the meanings ascribed to such terms in the GDPR.
+Notwithstanding any other provision of this Policy, and for the avoidance of doubt, with respect to Transfer Data processed by Volt solely on behalf of a third-party controller (“Processed Transfer Data”), the provisions of this Policy specific to Transfer Data continue to apply in accordance with the EU-U.S. Privacy Shield Framework, but may be limited to working with the respective controller, given our role as a processor.
+As used in this Policy, “processor” and “controller” have the meanings ascribed to such terms in the European Data Protection Laws, to the extent applicable.

 Further, with respect to Transfer Data, if there is any conflict between this clause titled ” Privacy Shield” and the provisions in the other clauses of this Policy, this Privacy Shield clause shall govern.

-The Federal Trade Commission has jurisdiction over Volt Active Data’s compliance with the Privacy Shield.
+The Federal Trade Commission has jurisdiction over Volt’s compliance with the Privacy Shield.

-In compliance with the EU-US Privacy Shield Principles and the Swiss-US Privacy Shield Principles, Volt Active Data commits to resolve complaints about your privacy and our collection or use of your Transfer Data.
-Individuals in the European Economic Area, the United Kingdom, or Switzerland with inquiries or complaints regarding this Policy should first contact Volt Active Data at:
+In compliance with the EU-US Privacy Shield Principles and the Swiss-US Privacy Shield Principles, Volt commits to resolve complaints about your privacy and our collection or use of your Transfer Data.
+Individuals in the European Economic Area, the United Kingdom, or Switzerland with inquiries or complaints regarding this Policy should first contact Volt at:

 Volt Active Data, Inc.